OpenNTI/nti.webhooks/docs/customizing_payloads.rst

 :attr:`~.DefaultWebhookDialect.externalizer_name`; a subclass can change this by setting it on the class object.
-We'll demonstrate by first defining and registering a :class:`nti.externalization.interfaces.IInternalObjectExternalizer` with a custom name.
+We'll demonstrate by first defining and registering a :mod:`IInternalObjectExternalizer <nti.externalization.interfaces>` with a custom name.

 .. doctest::